A Story Behind

 - When the customer hits checkout, the payment gateway sends a request to the card-issuing bank.

-- If everything went well, the bank confirms the transaction.
+- If everything goes well, the bank confirms the transaction.

 How to Choose a Mobile Payment Gateway: 5 Questions to Answer